Nota-yob/Krakplace-bot/README.md

 # Krakplace bot
-This program permits to automatically draw an image on the KrakPlace canva using their API.
+This program permits to automatically draw an image on the KrakPlace canva using their API. <br>
 Author :  Yoann Balasse

 ## Front end